-Under the terms of its agreement with the government, UBS will pay a $780 million fine and disclose the names of certain account holders to the Internal Revenue Service.
-While the government's indictment states its interest in the identities of between 17,000 and 20,000 UBS cross-border clients, the deferred prosecution agreement does not specify how many client names will be turned over to U.S. authorities.
+Switzerland-based UBS entered into a deferred prosecution agreement Wednesday with federal prosecutors that ends an investigation into whether the banking giant helped U.S. clients avoid paying taxes.
+Under the terms of the agreement, UBS will pay a $780 million fine and disclose certain account holders' names to the IRS.
+While the indictment states the government's interest in the identities of between 17,000 and 20,000 UBS clients, the agreement does not specify how many names will be turned over to U.S. authorities.

 UBS to Pay $780 Million Fine in Tax Case Settlement

 February 19, 2009